-CarPlay is Apple's platform for using iOS devices in cars, allowing drivers and passengers to connect their iPhones and iPads to the entertainment system of the vehicle.
+CarPlay is Apple's platform for using iOS devices in cars, allowing drivers and passengers to connect their iPhones to the entertainment system of the vehicle.
 By doing this, the car is able to use a wide variety of the iPhone's features, including managing calls and messages, using Apple Maps for navigation, and playing music.

 ● Allows car infotainment unit to access iPhone features